-In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting ("ASU 2020-04").
+In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform ("ASU 2020-04").
 This guidance provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions, subject to meeting certain criteria, that reference the London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
-The amendments issued in March 2020 provide optional guidance for a limited period of time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
-The amendments in ASU 2020-04 are effective for all entities as of March 12, 2020 through December 31, 2022.
-The Company is still evaluating the impact of adopting ASU 2020-04 on its consolidated financial statements and disclosures.
+The amendments in this Update are effective for all entities as of March 12, 2020 through December 31, 2022.
+The Company is still evaluating the impact of adopting this standard on its consolidated financial statements and disclosures.

-NOTE 3 TPG ACQUISITION
+NOTE 3 ACQUISITIONS